UBC-CIC/health-platform/docs/UserGuide.md

 After selecting the create event the user will see this window.
 Select the start and end time for the event, the patient for which the event occured, and fill in the remaining applicable information about the event.
 Finish by clicking the create button at the bottom right corner.
 Your event will show up in the main events page if you have the correct timeframe selected.

-## Add Patients, Assign Caregivers and Sensors
+## Add Patients, Assign Caregivers, Assign Sensors, and Download Data

 ![alt text](./images/dashboard_user_guide/patients_dashboard.PNG)